ACTRESS BAE DOO NA

 and Chŏng Jae-ŭn’s Take Care of My Cat (2001)

-Still, I very much admire Bae’s film work to date, whether it is as the radical anarchist Cha Yeong-mi in Park Chan-wook’s Sympathy for Mr Vengeance (2002), as Korean exchange student Son in the Japanese production Linda Linda Linda (2005), or as Park Nam-joo in the record-breaking blockbuster smash The Host (2006).
+I very much admire the film work of South Korean actress Bae Doo-Na, whether it is as the radical anarchist Cha Yeong-mi in Park Chan-wook’s Sympathy for Mr Vengeance (2002), as Korean exchange student Son in the Japanese production Linda Linda Linda (2005), or as Park Nam-joo in the record-breaking blockbuster smash The Host (2006).
 I want to fly the flag here, briefly, for her performance in the coming-of-age drama Take Care of My Cat (2001).
 Directed by Chŏng Jae-ŭn, Take Care of My Cat follows the gradual transition into adulthood of five twenty-year-old girls who were once inseparable best pals in the industrial port city Inch’ŏn.
 In her chapter Two of a kind: gender and friendship in Friend and Take Care of My Cat (New Korean Cinema, (ed.)
 Shin Chi-Yun and Julian Stringer, 2005, pp. 117-131), academic Shin Chi-Yun observes that the film “answers the feminist call for on-screen female camaraderie to parallel the male buddy films” (p.
 125) — films such as Failan, Hi, Dharma, Kick the Moon, My Wife is a Gangster (2001) and Marrying the Mafia (2002).
 She continues:

 Chŏng posits that it was the word ‘nomad’ that she thought of most while filming: ‘I wanted my characters to be girls who possessed nothing permanent and therefore were able to leave.
 Their relationships change and the girls continue to walk.
 I believe that if something is not moving, the energy weakens and it needs to be filled with things that are moving’ (p.
 128).